-I had an appointment with the new Consultant haematologist.
+I had an appointment with my new Consultant haematologist.
 THE PROFESSOR, or Professor Vampire, or known from here on as The Prof. And because a transplant patient is a patient for life I suspect it will be an ongoing relationship.

 We began with a rapport-building session over the big brother nature of our respective organisations.
 He needed to make certain that he was logged into the correct computer system so they knew he was at work.
 He then had to electronically call me into the consulting room even though I was sitting in front of him.
 Otherwise, I would be regarded as a no show, get a black mark on my report card and probably provoke a cataclysmic collapse in the NHS payment system.
 My organisation has it’s own big brother tendencies, but The Prof has it worse.